Eligibility for Disability Services

-- Disclose (notify) and provide the appropriate documentation to the Dean of Student Affairs (North Campus) or the Special Needs Facilitator (South Campus).
+- Disclose (notify) and provide the appropriate documentation to the Director of Student Affairs or the Disability Coordinator.
 Appropriate documentation includes medical or psychological evaluations not more that 3 years old which contain intellectual and achievement scores, strengths and weaknesses related to classroom performance, and recommendations for academic accommodations.
 All costs associated with obtaining appropriate documentation are the responsibility of the student or applicant.

 Pre-enrollment testing accommodations must be requested prior to testing.
 Classroom accommodations must be requested prior to the beginning of each term.